Skip to Main Content

 Open Educational Resources are learning, teaching, and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, re-purpose, adaptation, and redistribution by others.

+Open educational resources (OER) are freely accessible online teaching and learning materials.
+They can be videos, textbooks, quizzes, learning modules and more.
 This guide is intended to introduce faculty and librarians to Open Educational Resources.
 It points toward resources that either provide or promote the use of Open Educational Resources.

-Specifically, Open Educational Resources (OER) are any copyrightable work (or in the public domain) that is licensed in a manner that provides users with free and perpetual permission to engage in the 5R activities:
+Open Educational Resources (OER) are any copyrightable work (or in the public domain) that is licensed in a manner that provides users with free and perpetual permission to engage in the 5R activities:

 1. Retain - the right to make, own, and control copies of the content (e.g., download, duplicate, store, and manage)